Can You Sue If You Fall on Ice?

 A slip and fall attorney in New York will calculate your damages and determine the strength and financial value of your lawsuit.

-How a Lawyer Help Victims Who Fall on Ice
+How a Lawyer Helps Victims Who Fall on Ice

-Premise liability lawyers will document your injuries, establish liability, and secure fair payouts for all incited injuries.
-A lawyer protects your rights by making sure all responsible parties render fair compensation for your damages.
+Premises liability lawyers document injuries, establish liability, and secure fair payouts for all incited injuries.
+A lawyer ensures all responsible parties render fair compensation for your damages.

 Proving Liability & Negligence

 An attorney will determine who is liable for your accident based on where the incident occurred.
-Once they identify all accountable parties, legal experts focus on proving how the guilty party was responsible for your injuries.
+They then focus on proving the guilty party was responsible for your injuries.

 To prove negligence, a lawyer will demonstrate that:

-• A property owner was aware of the ice and that it could cause injuries.
+• A property owner was aware of the ice and its dangers.

-• The property owner failed to remove or treat the ice within a reasonable timeframe.
+• The property owner failed to remove or treat the ice in a reasonable timeframe.

 • Your injuries are directly linked to the property owner’s carelessness.